 Summer field assistant

-March 2017: I am currently seeking a field assistant for May-August 2017.
+Must summers I hire a field assistant for May-August.
 Primary responsibility will be sampling plant species composition in research sites at the U.S. Sheep Experiment Station, in eastern Idaho.
 Additional field tasks will include seed collection and setting up and fencing experimental plots.
 Laboratory tasks will include data entry, sorting and weighing plant material, seed viability testing, and digitizing historical data into a GIS.
 Experience with plant identification or sagebrush steppe vegetation is helpful but not required.
-The work will begin in early May and will run through August.
-Salary will be roughly $12/hr.
+Salary will be roughly $12.50/hr.
 To apply, please email me 1) a cover letter describing your qualifications and interest in plant ecology, 2) a CV or resume, and 3) contact information for three references.